 This type of home sale contingency is used if the buyer hasn't accepted an offer on their current home yet.
 Sellers tend to be more reluctant to accept this riskier contingency since the potential buyer is only in the beginning stages of selling their own home.

-For sellers, a home sale contingency isn't exactly ideal.
-After all, there’s no guarantee that the buyer's existing home will end up selling in time.
+For sellers, a home sale contingency isn't ideal, for a few reasons.
+There's no guarantee that the buyer's existing home will end up selling in time.
 Even if the seller is allowed to market their home during the contingency period, the house may be labeled as "under contract," which may detract potential buyers who don't want to waste time on a property that may sell to someone else.
-All that to say, sellers might not accept a contingent offer so they can avoid the chance that their buyer will cancel the sale at the last minute.

 So is it possible for buyers and sellers to avoid home sale contingencies with no downside?
 If you work with Orchard, you can get many of the benefits of a non-contingent contract.
 For homeowners looking to buy their next home, we help you buy your home before you sell, no strings attached.
 With this certainty, you can make a competitive offer on your new home without a home sale contingency.